Italy’s cabinet has authorized a national bailout for the USA’s 1/3-largest financial institution, Monte Dei Paschi di Siena.

 On Wednesday, Monte Dei Paschi revealed that it could run out of finances by April, using up nearly €11bn.

-Formerly it had stated it had the price range to stay afloat for 11 months.
+Formerly, it had stated it had the price range to stay afloat for 11 months.